 Structural problems often result from varying moisture levels in reactive clay soil which can shrink, or crack and shift during hot weather, and then expand during wetter seasons.
 Other problems can arise due to tree roots removing moisture from the soil or penetrating pipes to create underground leaks.
 Poor drainage beneath a concrete slab was the issue identified as the likely cause of the subsidence of a sunroom patio in a brick veneer home.
 The homeowner worried that the entire building would need to be replaced.
 Fortunately, after addressing the underlying drainage issues, the home was re-levelled within a few hours, at a fraction of the cost of replacement or other solutions.

 Seismic activity such as earthquakes can cause soil to temporarily lose stability, known as liquefaction, which may then lead to subsidence.
 After a major earthquake in New Zealand, the owner of a large family home near Wellington noticed cracks appearing around door frames and along the ceiling joint as well as plaster detaching.
-Using a precise application method, the ground under the slab was treated via tiny injection points, to stabilise and strengthen the ground.
+Using a precise application method, the ground under the slab was treated via tiny injection points, to strengthen the ground.
 The cracks have since closed and the doors and windows have come back into alignment.

 Subsidence can also occur when nearby excavation, tunnelling or drilling activity causes vibration and ground movement, impacting foundation stability.
 Whether it’s a neighbour adding an inground pool, new developments in the area or major infrastructure projects underway, it’s important to understand the cause of subsidence to treat the problem effectively.
 Remediation solutions can usually be applied with minimal impact, to protect the integrity of even the most fragile structures, like a heritage church in central Sydney where the foundations were impacted by deep excavation during a nearby infrastructure development project.

 Simple and affordable remediation solutions